 In sports, a salary cap is a maximum amount of money teams are allowed to spend on player contracts each year.
 The dollar amount of the salary cap varies from year to year, and typically goes up slightly every few years.
 Salary cap rules vary from league to league and year to year.

 History of NBA Salary Cap

-The NBA first put a salary cap in place in the 1940's.
+The NBA first put a salary cap in place in the 1940’s.
 However, after one year they decided to get rid of the salary cap.
 Entering the 1984-85 season, the league wanted to create more parody throughout the league, so they tried again with the salary cap.
 In the 1984-85 season, teams were limited to just $3.6 million to spend on player salaries per year.
 That is the equivalent of approximately $9.4 million in 2019.
-The salary cap for the 2019-20 season is going to be $170 million.
+The salary cap for the 2019-20 season was $170 million.
 Teams are spending more and more on players each year, which is why the cap has had to increase so dramatically.

 A hard salary cap, or hard cap, means that teams are not allowed to go over the salary cap.
 The NFL, NHL, and MLS all have hard caps.

 A soft salary cap, or soft cap, means that teams are allowed to go over the cap in certain situations, but will be faced with punishments if they do.
 The NBA uses a soft cap system.

 Why Does the NBA Use a Soft Cap?

 The NBA uses a soft cap so that teams can keep the players on their team.
 Losing a player for cap reasons is very frustrating for a city, and can affect the support from the fans.